-MMJ DOCTOR are located in the heart of Silicon Valley in the most populated parts – San Francisco and San Jose.
-We meet a lot of people from IT-industry and we know for sure that a lot of new cannabis startups are born everyday.
+MMJ DOCTOR is located in the heart of Silicon Valley, in the most populated parts – San Francisco and San Jose.
+We meet a lot of people from IT-industry and we know for sure that a lot of new cannabis startups are born every day.
 Marijuana startups are popping up across America mainly for two reasons.
 One, they’re generally less risky than growing and distributing pot from a legal standpoint.
 And, two, traditional businesses, such as banks, still don’t want to touch those who directly touch the controversial plant.
 After all, pot’s stigma, like its stink, is strong and hard to get rid of, though forward strides are being made every day.

 “Small-business people are swooping in where the big guys won’t.
 They’re coming up with anything and everything at this point, even taking out grow-house garbage to get in on the trend.
 It’s wild the type of entrepreneurship that the cannabis industry has created, and we’re only just scratching the surface.” – MMJ DOCTOR.

 Get your medical marijuana card and enjoy its medical properties!